 Keeping Your Accor Points From Expiring

-Keeping your points active is straightforward.
-You only need to earn 1 Accor Live Limitless (ALL) point in 12 months!
-Although this had to be done through stays in the past, now any form of points earning is enough.
+Thankfully, keeping your points active is straightforward.
+In fact, you only need to earn 1 Accor Live Limitless (ALL) point in 12 months!
+In the past, you had to do this through stays.
+Now, any form of points that you earn is enough.
 Every time you earn a point, the validity of your balance is extended by an additional 365 days.

 How To Earn Accor Points